-Babies can typically sit in stroller without car seat once they have strong head and neck control—usually around 4-6 months.
-Always ensure the stroller has proper reclining and support for your baby’s safety.
+Babies can typically sit in a stroller without a car seat once they have strong head and neck control—often around ~4–6 months.
+Always ensure the stroller offers proper support and a five-point harness for safety (AAP, updated 2022-08-11; see CDC milestone checklists, updated 2025-08-18).

 When can baby sit in stroller without car seat?
 It’s a question I hear all the time from new parents.
 The answer depends on your baby’s development rather than their age.
-Most babies show readiness around 6 months, but some might surprise you as early as 4 months.
+Most babies show readiness around 6 months—and some as early as about 4 months—once head and neck control are steady (CDC milestone materials, 2025-08-18).
 Here’s what to look for:

-1. By 2 months, babies start lifting their heads during tummy time.
+- By 2 months, babies start lifting their heads during tummy time (CDC, page & photos/videos).

-2. At 3 to 4 months, they hold their heads steady when sitting with support.
+- At 3 to 4 months, they hold their heads steadier when sitting with support (CDC, 4-month milestones).

-3. By 5 to 6 months, they gain full head control and can push their chest up while lying down.
+- By around 5 to 6 months, many have strong head control and can push their chest up while lying down (CDC, 6-month milestones).

 These milestones are key indicators of when your little one might be ready to ditch the car seat in the stroller.
 If you’re unsure, always check with your pediatrician.